Last Updated: December 16, 2021

 If your residents and/or property owners are motivated, that's a very helpful factor.
 Then you may be able to have a community-wide event offering information to property owners.

-Your city government or neighborhood organization may find it important and worthwhile to offer information for residents.
+Your city government, neighborhood organization, or block unit may find it important and worthwhile to offer information for residents.
 Communities where housing stock is similar throughout the jurisdiction should hire a community architect who would become a specialist in home renovation in that area.
 The architect could design typical room addition projects that will make many of our inner ring suburbs viable again.

 The building commissioner, or whoever issues building permits, may want to sponsor handouts or web pages to prevent certain common mistakes.

-Certainly the government should make the building permit process as painless as possible, perhaps even waiving or lowering fees for major rehabs.
+Certainly the government should make the building permit process as painless as possible, perhaps even waiving or lowering fees for major rehabs, especially in neighborhoods that are experiencing disinvestment.

 In addition, you'll want to make sure you have adopted an existing building code, rather than simply a code for new construction.